jazzkutya/aa30zero-wifi/README.md

 * box
 * use sntp and use datetime for naming measurement files if available at time of measurement start
 * reset button?
 AA-30.ZERO has to be powered down then up on a reset.
 Or just flick the power switch.
+* ignore wifi button while measurement is in progress.
+* disconnect from wifi before measurement?